Noel Simpson (general)

-Major General Noel Simpson, CB, CBE, DSO1, ED (22 February 1907 – 18 November 1971) was an officer in the Australian Army who served during the Second World War, commanding at both battalion and brigade level.
+Major General Noel William Simpson, CB, CBE, DSO1, ED (22 February 1907 – 18 November 1971) was an Australian Army officer who served during the Second World War, commanding at both battalion and brigade level.
 In the post-war military, he rose to command the 3rd Division before serving on the Military Board as the Citizen Military Forces member, retiring in 1964.
 He was a banker in civilian life, rising to the role of assistant-inspector of the National Bank of Australasia.
 He died in 1971, at the age of 64.

 Early life

 Simpson was born on 22 February 1907, in Balmain, New South Wales, to Harry and Annie Simpson.
 His father was an orchardist who had been born in Sydney, while his mother, Annie (née Thomas), had migrated from New Zealand.
 Noel was the younger of a set of twin boys; his brother, Grosvenor, would also undertake military service, and the pair were both initially commissioned into the Militia 17th Battalion, although Grosvenor would later serve in the British Army and would be killed at Anzio in 1944.
 After completing his schooling at North Sydney Boys' High School, Simpson joined the National Bank of Australasia in late 1922; he would remain with them for his entire working life except for the period of his war service.